Egypt: EGX shows mixed performance on Thursday

 PHOTO

-Egyptian and foreign investors were net buyers with EGP 93.094 million and EGP 2.462 billion, respectively.
-The Arab traders were sellers with EGP 2.555 billion.
+Egyptian and foreign investors were net sellers with EGP 67.685 million and EGP 156.556 billion, respectively.
+The foreign traders were buyers with EGP 224.242 billion.

 © 2020-2023 Arab Finance For Information Technology.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).